SCCWRP/jssh_web/README.md

 * `segment` spatial data for stream segments with fish data

 * `stream` spatial data for complete hydrography for the four watersheds with fish and habitat data

+Additional data were created for the website analyses:

+* `trndhab_prep.RData` preprocessed habitat data for trend analyses at individual sites, used in `saltrends.Rmd`

+* `trndst_prep.RData` preprocessed salmonid data for trend analyses at individual sites, used in `haban.Rmd`